maciej-ka/eat-code/readme.md

 ### Javascript
 Use root to find highest possible power of 3 in number.
-Decrease in loop as long as that power is above zero.
+Decrease it in loop as long as that power is above zero.
 On each step check that it's enough to deduce it once.
 [solution](./1780/1-js/solution.js)
 [submission](https://leetcode.com/problems/check-if-number-is-a-sum-of-powers-of-three/submissions/1562221748)